 Skip to main content

-In this guide, we’ll walk through running the EchoKit server locally.
+In this guide, we'll walk through building and running the EchoKit server locally from the source code.

 Prerequisites